ulrikhindoe/song-book/prompt.md

 ### `song.html`
 - Page title: the song's name.
 - Show the song lyrics, formatted.
-- Include a button to return to the song list.
+- Include buttons on the top and in the bommom to return to the song list.
 - Swiping left should also return to the song list.